jeremiecoullon/knowitwall/markdown/developer.md

 		-  anonymous user (ie: users not logged in) have read-only permissions, and can't create
 	-  need to style how the annotations look
 	-  need to set up the backend store as migrating from the AnnotateIt.com store to our store might be tedious
-	- **problems:** annotator.js doesn't allow (out of the box) the 'anonymous' permissions that we need (ie: can view annotations without creating new ones): need to go digging into the javascript to allow that.
+	- **problems:** annotator.js doesn't allow (out of the box) the 'anonymous' permissions that we need (ie: can view annotations without creating new ones): we need to go digging into the javascript to allow that.

 2. **iframe:**